aleantorcha/Morningside-NanoFab/feb5.md

 ### side quests

 1. try steel -> alumina brazing with Cusil braze in Luke's vacuum furnace & test vacuum capabilities
+1. make the website look nicer (you can use my bolt.new)